kausmees/GenoCAE/README.md

     Options:
       -h --help             show this screen
       --datadir=<name>      directory where sample data is stored. if not absolute: assumed relative to GenoCAE/ directory.
+DEFAULT: data/
-      --data=<name>         file prefix of the data files (EIGENSTRAT or PLINK format) --trainedmodeldir=<name>     base path where to save model training directories. if not absolute: assumed relative to GenoCAE/ directory. default: ae_out/
+      --data=<name>         file prefix, not including path, of the data files (EIGENSTRAT of PLINK format) --trainedmodeldir=<name>     base path where to save model training directories. if not absolute: assumed relative to GenoCAE/ directory.
+DEFAULT: ae_out/
       --model_id=<name>     model id, corresponding to a file models/model_id.json --train_opts_id=<name>train options id, corresponding to a file train_opts/train_opts_id.json --data_opts_id=<name> data options id, corresponding to a file data_opts/data_opts_id.json --epochs<num>         number of epochs to train
       --resume_from<num>	saved epoch to resume training from. set to -1 for latest saved epoch.
-      --save_interval<num>	epoch intervals at which to save state of model --trainedmodelname=<name> name of the model training directory to fetch saved model state from when project/plot/evaluating
+DEFAULT: None (don't resume) --save_interval<num>	epoch intervals at which to save state of model.
+DEFAULT: None (don't save) --start_saving_from<num>	number of epochs to train before starting to save model state.
+DEFAULT: 0.
+      --trainedmodelname=<name> name of the model training directory to fetch saved model state from when project/plot/evaluating
-      --pdata=<name>     	file prefix of data to project/plot/evaluate, if different than the data which the model was trained on
+      --pdata=<name>     	file prefix, not including path, of data to project/plot/evaluate. if not specified, assumed to be the same the model was trained on.
-      --epoch<num>          epoch at which to project/plot/evaluate data. if not specified, all saved epochs will be used --superpops<name>     path+filename of file mapping populations to superpopulations. used to color populations of the same superpopulation in similar colors in plotting. if not absolute path: assumed relative to GenoCAE/ directory.
+      --epoch<num>          epoch at which to project/plot/evaluate data.
+DEFAULT: all saved epochs --superpops<name>     path+filename of file mapping populations to superpopulations. used to color populations of the same superpopulation in similar colors in plotting. if not absolute path: assumed relative to GenoCAE/ directory.
-      --metrics=<name>      the metric(s) to evaluate, e.g. hull_error of f1 score. can pass a list with multiple metrics, e.g. "hull_error,f1_score_3,f1_score_5"
+      --metrics=<name>      the metric(s) to evaluate, e.g. hull_error of f1 score. can pass a list with multiple metrics, e.g. "f1_score_3,f1_score_5".
+DEFAULT: f1_score_3
+      --patience=<num>	 	stop training after this number of epochs without improving lowest validation.
+DEFAULT: None

 The main commands are: